Anvi98/logistic_regression/README.md

 ## Description

 In this repository, I show how to implement a very basic logistic regression model using python3.
 I built the model to be able to solve a classification problem (Spam Detection).
-I used OOP programming in this task but also functional progamming.
-For the ones who prefer working with Jupyter notebooks, I also wrote a version for Jupyter Notebook or colab which is in the repo.
+I used OOP programming in this task but also functional programming.
+For the ones who prefer working with Jupyter Notebooks, I also wrote a version for Jupyter Notebook or Colab which is in the repo.

 This is the learning curve of the model: